Imperial Russian Navy: 19th century

+During the American Civil War, Anglo-Russian relations were worsened by Russian perceptions that the British were covertly supporting the January Uprising against Russian rule in Poland.
+The Russian admiralty feared that its navy could be blockaded by the British and French navies in the case of an outbreak of war, and thus dispatched the Atlantic and Pacific fleets to North America, including San Francisco and from 1863 New York—with sealed orders to attack British naval targets in case war broke out between Russia and Britain.

 The Imperial Russian Navy continued to expand in the later part of the century becoming the third largest fleet in the world after the UK and France.
 The expansion accelerated under Emperor Nicholas II who had been influenced by the American naval theoretician Alfred Thayer Mahan.
-Russian industry, although growing in capacity, was not able to meet the demands and some ships were ordered from the UK, France, Germany, USA, and Denmark.
+Russian industry, although growing in capacity, was not able to meet the demands and some ships were ordered from the UK, France, Germany, US, and Denmark.
 French naval architects in particular had a considerable influence on Russian designs.

 Crimean War and aftermath

 Russia's slow technical and economic development in the first half of the 19th century caused her to fall behind other European countries in the field of steamboat construction.
 By the outbreak of the Crimean War in 1853, Russia had the Baltic and Black Sea Fleets, Arkhangelsk Flotilla, Caspian Flotilla and Okhotsk Flotilla (altogether, 40 battleships, 15 frigates, 24 corvettes and brigs, 16 steam frigates etc.).

 The combined number of staff of all the fleets equaled 91,000 people.
 Despite all this, the reactionary serfdom system had an adverse effect on the development of the Russian Navy.
 It was especially typical of the Baltic Fleet, which was known for its harsh military drill.

 Thanks to admirals Mikhail Lazarev, Pavel Nakhimov, Vladimir Kornilov, and Vladimir Istomin, the sailors of the Black Sea Fleet were taught the art of warfare and upholding of military traditions of the Russian Navy, formed in the times of Admiral Ushakov.

 The Battle of Sinop in 1853 the Black Sea Fleet under Nakhimov made a number of tactical innovations.
 During the Siege of Sevastopol in 1854–1855, the Russian sailors used all means possible to defend their base from land and sea.
 In accordance with the Treaty of Paris, Russia lost the right to have a military fleet in the Black Sea.
 In the 1860s, the Russian fleet which had relied upon sails lost its significance and was gradually replaced by steam.

 After the Crimean War, Russia commenced construction of steam-powered ironclads, monitors, and floating batteries.
 These vessels had strong artillery and thick armor, but lacked seaworthiness, speed and long-distance abilities.
 In 1861, they built the first steel-armored gunboat Opyt (Опыт).
 In 1869, the Russians began the construction of one of the first seafaring ironclads, Petr Veliky (Пётр Великий).